-NBeer took things up a few notches this year by opening a huge venue in Wukesong, close to LeSports Center, the home of Beijing’s professional basketball and ice hockey teams and site of some of the city’s best concerts.
-This venue has a 40-tap system that will eventually include 20 house beers.
-The food menu includes kebabs, burgers and meter-long pizzas.
-Patrons can also peruse the “World Beer Bottle Museum” that features the owner’s collection of 7000-plus bottles from 70-plus nations.
+While a lot of Beijing’s most successful craft breweries have been started by expats, NBeer is one of the city’s first and only breweries that’s Chinese-owned and -operated.
+Their original location in the Xintiandi building remains popular and has a huge wall of beer fridges with around 900 imported cans and bottles.
+They took things up a few notches by opening a huge venue in Wukesong, close to LeSports Center, the home of Beijing’s professional basketball and ice hockey teams and the site of some of the city’s best concerts.
+This venue has a 40-tap system, with 20 house beers.
+There’s a food menu as well as a display called the World Beer Bottle Museum – the owner’s collection of over 7,000 bottles from more than 70 nations.

 Another all-Chinese brewer, Peiping Machine gained a loyal following almost as soon as it opened, brewing very drinkable beers that include the 100 Flowers Hidden Deep, an American-style IPA, a wheat beer, a Pilsner and a chocolate stout, along with some ciders and stronger seasonals.
 The industrial chic two-storey taproom at the back of Fangjia Hutong features long, bulky tables perfect for group drinking sessions.